temii70/Personal-Website/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache License](LICENSE).

-## 🙏 Acknowledgments

-- **Create React App** for the initial project setup
-- **Three.js & Vanta.js** for stunning 3D graphics
-- **Framer Motion** for smooth animations
-- **React community** for excellent libraries and resources

----

-⭐ If you found this project helpful, please consider giving it a star on GitHub!